 Water-soluble conditioners are highly preferred over solid granular conditioners owing to their excellent performance.
 The reduced concentration of soil conditioners after dilution minimizes the risk of nutrient accumulation in farmland.
 For large farmlands, farmers prefer solid conditioners owing to their ease of application.

-Factors such as changing weather cycles, delayed rainfall, and fluctuating water supply have resulted in increasing adoption of hydrogel technology by farmers all over the world.
+Factors such as changing weather cycles, delayed rainfall, and fluctuating water supply has resulted in the increasing adoption of hydrogel technology by farmers all over the world.
 The hydrogel market is estimated to reach USD 3.0 billion by 2025.

 The land should be rich in moisture content at the time of sowing.
 Soil aeration and weed killing are prerequisites during the harrowing stage of these crops.
 The demand for soil conditioners for oilseeds is projected to increase significantly.
 Mustard and soybean are the highly consumed edible oilseeds in the market.
 The soil for the growth of these crops needs to have a balance of sulfur and calcium, thus, gypsum soil conditioners are highly preferred.
 In addition, pulses have a growing demand in the global market owing to increased awareness regarding their nutritional values, which is in turn projected to favor the market.